vangorden/vangordenDev/content/about.md

 slug = "about"
 +++

 I'm passionate about finding creative solutions to tough problems, writing clean code, and building innovative tools for the world to enjoy.
-When I'm not busy utilizing my skill-set, I'm busy building upon it.
+When I'm not busy utilizing my skill set, I'm busy building upon it.

 While I'm very fortunate that my career and interests align, I'm also aware that all things need balance.
 So, when I'm away from "work", I enjoy spending my time exploring new hiking trails, traveling the world, tending to my garden, and renovating my home.